 Ethyne burns with a smoky flame in the air where oxygen is a limited amount because carbon doesn’t completely burnt.

 2C2H2 + 3O2 → 2CO2 + 2 H2O + 2C

-In excess amount of air (oxygen), ethyne is completely burned, producing carbon dioxide gas and water vapour through an exothermic reaction, this heat reaches about 3000°C, therefore oxyacetylene flame is used for cutting & welding metals.
+In the excess amount of air (oxygen), ethyne is completely burned, producing carbon dioxide gas and water vapour through an exothermic reaction, this heat reaches about 3000°C, therefore oxyacetylene flame is used for cutting & welding metals.

 2C2H2 + 5O2 → 4CO2 + 2 H2O + heat [3000°C]

-Oxyacetylene flame is the flame produced when ethyne is completely burned in air, the amount of heat reaches about 3000°C, so it used for welding and cutting metals.
+Oxyacetylene flame is the flame produced when ethyne is completely burned in air, the amount of heat reaches about 3000°C, so it is used for welding and cutting metals.